 To keep the analysis simple and avoid complications, I have ignored minor players assuming that they are not strong enough to make their agenda to the policymaking-arena.
 This assumption is construed from the political behavior of minor players and from their ability to influence public policy in the years passed.
 Secondly, the behavior of like-minded players is assumed to be reflected in the strategies of a major player.
-The four players I have identified for the strategic interaction of political rights are 1) the federal government of Pakistan, 2) the semi-provincial government of Gilgit-Baltistan, 3) the Shia Muslims of Gilgit-Baltistan 4) the Sunni Muslims of Gilgit-Baltistan.
+The four players I have identified for the strategic interaction of political rights are I) the federal government of Pakistan, 2) the semi-provincial government of Gilgit-Baltistan, 3) the Shia Muslims of Gilgit-Baltistan 4) the Sunni Muslims of Gilgit-Baltistan.
 Furthermore, the two religious sects represent a particular political school of thought that is each sect desires a political system (the outcome in our case) that ensures the dominance of his religious school of thought, at the best.
-The study intentionally ignores the Government of India and Government of Azad Jammu and Kashmir to be potential players in our strategic interaction game for two reasons: 1) The Political rights of Gilgit-Baltistan has never been an issue on the agenda of Pakistani delegates visiting India or Indian delegates visiting Pakistan, 2) The agreement between the Government of Pakistan to have temporary administrative control over Gilgit-Baltistan.
+The study intentionally ignores the Government of India and Government of Azad Jammu and Kashmir to be potential players in our strategic interaction game for two reasons: I) The Political rights of Gilgit-Baltistan has never been an issue on the agenda of Pakistani delegates visiting India or Indian delegates visiting Pakistan, 2) The agreement between the Government of Pakistan and Government of Azad Jammu and Kashmir (AJ&K) in April 1949 authorizes Government of Pakistan to have temporary administrative control over Gilgit-Baltistan.

-Being the Federal Government of Pakistan, player 1 in our case, has the agenda-setting power.
+Being the Federal Government of Pakistan, player I in our case, has the agenda-setting power.
 Though the other three players through interest groups, lobbying, and protests can influence the agenda the norm is that the Federal Government sets the agenda and other players either endorse it or reject it.
 The rejection can be explicit through agitation and protests or implicit through spreading hatred against the outcome and other players.
 The authority of the Federal Government of Pakistan is not challengeable by any player giving it the advantage of the First Mover if any.
 Hence, in this strategic interaction of political rights, the Federal Government moves first and sets the agenda.